shreyaskapale/address_microservice/README.md

 ## Folder Structure
-    /apis/ versioning - where apis are defined /repository - for SQLalchemy ORM
-    /bloc - business logic layer, where logic level processing takes place /enums - for types KM / Miles for distance based address fetching /errors - for defining errors for api
+    /apis/ versioning - where apis are defined /repository - for SQLalchemy ORM for Address for db transactions /bloc - business logic layer, where logic level processing takes place /enums - for types KM / Miles for distance based address fetching /errors - for defining errors for api